The COL community

 Software Workbench

-COL and GBIF have also developed a software workbench that brings together the contents of all component taxon checklists to form the COL Checklist, an integrated catalogue that develops and improves as the taxonomic communities work on each sector.
+COL and GBIF have also developed a software workbench that brings together the contents of all component taxon checklists to form the Catalogue of Life, an integrated catalogue that develops and improves as the taxonomic communities work on each sector.
 At any time, users and applications can search, browse and download this expert-reviewed catalogue or access it via the same API that is available for every other checklist in ChecklistBank.

 Addressing Gaps

-The COL Checklist is not yet complete or up to date for all taxonomic groups and all published scientific names.
+The Catalogue of Life is not yet complete or up to date for all taxonomic groups and all published scientific names.
 COL continues to engage with taxonomists and taxonomic publishers to fill these gaps.
-In the meantime, the COL Checklist uses automated processing within the software workbench to construct placeholder sections of the catalogue and to insert names that are not otherwise included.
-These automated additions have not been formally reviewed by a sector community and may contain errors, but they address the need of many users (including GBIF) for the COL Checklist to handle all scientific names in a predictable fashion.
-All records in the COL Checklist are annotated to show their source and review status.
-At any time, users can choose to view or access either the entire constructed list or just the reviewed components of the COL Checklist.
-Viewing just the reviewed sections corresponds in purpose to historical versions of the COL Checklist from before 2020.
+In the meantime, the Catalogue of Life uses automated processing within the software workbench to construct placeholder sections of the catalogue and to insert names that are not otherwise included.
+These automated additions have not been formally reviewed by a sector community and may contain errors, but they address the need of many users (including GBIF) for the Catalogue of Life to handle all scientific names in a predictable fashion.
+All records in the Catalogue of Life are annotated to show their source and review status.
+At any time, users can choose to view or access either the entire constructed list or just the reviewed components of the Catalogue of Life.
+Viewing just the reviewed sections corresponds in purpose to historical versions of the Catalogue of Life from before 2020.
 At any time, users can switch between these two views, which can also both be accessed through the API.

 Measuring progress

 COL aims to deliver the most accurate and complete checklist possible.
-To achieve this goal, it is developing a model that tracks multiple aspects of the review status for each name and species within the COL Checklist:
+To achieve this goal, it is developing a model that tracks multiple aspects of the review status for each name and species within the Catalogue of Life:

 • Has a nomenclator or taxonomic community verified the publication details for each scientific name?